 - Bring a large pan of salted water to the boil.

 - If your potatoes are larger than bite-size cut them in half or quarters.

-- Throw in the potatoes and par boil for 10-12 minutes.
+- Throw in the potatoes and parboil for 10-12 minutes.

 - Top and tail the onion and cut into 8 wedges.

-- Mince the garlic cloves.
+- Mash the garlic into a paste.